joeatbayes/file2consul/README.md

 # file2consul - Loads config file contents into consul.

-Consul provides a fairly simple KV configuration management system.
-This works but the flat model can make supporting multiple environments that may contain hundreds of discrete configuration values onerous.   file2consul seeks to educes amount of work in managing configuration parameters.
-It also minimizes  opportunities to manually introduce errors.
+Mirror key, values from property files into consul.
+Reduces cost of maintaining larger configuration sets between environments by reducing re-statement and manual editing.
+It provides  variable expansion, interpolation, inheritance style overrides and ability to update multiple consul servers.

 #### Environments are actually quite similar
-In many companies when building complex software that runs on more than one computer we call an environment the set of computers required to run 1 copy.
+When building complex software that run on more than one computer we call an environment the set of computers required to run 1 full copy.

 In most companies there is a PROD environment where the production software runs.
 A UAT environment where the complete set is tested prior to release into production and TEST where developers can test their modules to be sure they work with other components planned to be released.
 In larger companies it is not uncommon to have over a dozen of these environments.